Roadmap | Home

 Igor Sikorsky, Russian immigrant & airplane and helicopter designer.

-"If a cage with a tiger is marked “an elephant”, don't believe to your eyes."
+"If a cage with a tiger is marked “elephant”, do not believe it."

 Koz'ma Prutkov (a nom-de-plume for four19th Century Russian writers)